EKal-aa/orange-support-files/README.md

 ## Usage
-- Download the Zip file of this repository. (klick teh green button "Code", than "Download ZIP".
+- Download the Zip file of this repository. (click the green button "Code", than "Download ZIP".
 Decompress Zip file.
 - Open the file (with the highest version number) in folder ows-files with orange (and store it in a place convinient for you).
 - Copy and paste a widget in your own orange canvas.